stafino/TweetStress/plan.md

 * **Week 3**
 On Friday 7th of October we've had a group meeting with Sharon, me and other people working on the projects under Sharon, which work also with stress related issues.
 In the meeting there was also a colleague of Sharon present - Sicheng Yin, who gave us a demo how to connect the TicWatch Pro3 to the computer and get relevant sensory data.
 * **Week 4**
+Group meeting with the other project owners that have project under Sharon.
+Discussions about everyone's project and how are the projects connected to each other.
+Week 4 and Week 5 plan is to determine a model for the project, e.g. how to connect both the watch and the twitter with a mediator and how to store data in a secure manner.
+Initial idea is to create a mobile application that connects the two sides and stores the information securely.
 * **Week 5**
+Still trying to figure out the issues from week 4.
 * **Week 6**
 * **Week 7**
 * **Week 8**